Syrian general defects to Turkey, website says

 The Alawites, an offshoot of Shi'ite Islam, control the power structure in the country of 21 million.

-The general's father, Mustafa Tlas, served as defence minister from the early 1970s until 2004 and was a confidante of Assad's father, the late Hafez al-Assad.
+The general's father, Mustafa Tlas, served as defense minister from the early 1970s until 2004 and was a confidante of Assad's father, the late Hafez al-Assad.

 (Editing by Michael Roddy)